 Why it matters

-• Growing sentiment against unifying with violent groups highlights concerns over safety and democratic values.
+• Growing sentiment against unifying with violent groups highlights concerns over political violence and its impact on communities.

 What’s next

-• Further discussions on political unity are expected in upcoming political forums.
+• Further discussions on political violence are expected in upcoming political forums.

-• Advocacy groups may push for clearer definitions of acceptable political behavior.
+• Advocacy groups may push for clearer stances on violence in political rhetoric during the next election cycle.